gamesbook/pyprototypr/docs/source/core_shapes.rst

       - *height* of ``4`` cm
       - *width* of ``3`` cm

-      Because the *height* is greater than the *width* it has more an egg-shape.
+      Because the *height* is greater than the *width* it has more of an egg-shape.
 ===== ======